The Ruins of the Minoans

-They lived in stone buildings, sometimes three stories high with masonry facings, latrines and sewerage systems, and large airy rooms facing the sea.
+They lived in stone buildings, sometimes three stories high with masonry facings, latrines and sewerage systems, an elaborate drainage system, and large airy rooms facing the Aegean Sea.
 The walls were reinforced with wooden beams from Crete to help the buildings withstand earthquakes.
 Ceramics and pottery production in Akrotiri certainly occurred, but they also possessed wonderfully delicate teacups from Crete, vases from Knossos, chlorite vessels from the Early Cycladic period (c.
-2700-2400/2300 B.C.), and other household items from as far afield as the Dodecanese islands, mainland Greece, Cyprus, Egypt, Palestine, and Syria.
+2700-2400/2300 B.C.), and other household items from as far afield as the Dodecanese islands, the Greek mainland, Cyprus, Egypt, Palestine, and Syria.
 It was all going so well…

 Santorini in Ruins: The Biggest Natural Catastrophe in Human History

 The young men and women are depicted in frescoes and they are fashionable and appear carefree and confident.

 This sophisticated society lies at the southern tip of the island of Santorini (ancient Thera).
 It flourished until the residents evacuated as the largest geological event in human history occurred – the Theran volcanic eruption.

 The mother of all volcanic eruptions, the Theran eruption abruptly ended the great Minoan culture of the Bronze Age.